pmean/build-website/text/08/HeterogeneityInAnova-08.md

 Do any differ by more than a factor of 2 or 3?
 Only then do I start to worry about heterogeneity.

-Is there a \"dose response\" pattern to the standard deviations?
+Is there a "dose response" pattern to the standard deviations?
 A common one is that the larger standard deviations are associated with the groups with the larger means and the smaller standard deviations are associated with the groups with the smaller means.
 That makes me sit up